tengyu1998/SCI/README.md

 ### Testing
 * Prepare the data and put it in the specified folder
-* Choose a specific model as needed (difficult.pt medium.pt easy.pt)
+* Choose a specific model as needed (difficult.pt, medium.pt or easy.pt)
 * run "test.py"

 ## Results on Low-light Image Enhancement